The Invisible Hand of Dynamic Market Pricing: Introduction

-In section \ref{sec:model} we describe several types of pricing schemes for sequential buyers, static and dynamic, item prices and bundle prices.
+In Section \ref{sec:model} we describe our model, and define different types of markets and pricing schemes.

-In section \ref{sec:unitdemand} we give a dynamic pricing scheme that achieves optimal social welfare, irrespective of how agents break ties, and for any order of arrival.
-We include a running example to help in clarifying the concepts and algorithms involved.
+In Section \ref{sec:unitdemand} we present our main result, which is a dynamic pricing scheme that achieves the optimal social welfare, irrespective of the order of agent arrival and the form in which agents break ties.

-In section \ref{sec:coverage} we show that dynamic pricing schemes cannot achieve optimal social welfare even if all of the following hold simultaneously: (1) Walrasian prices exist, (2) The socially optimal allocation is unique, and (3) The valuation is a coverage valuation.

-In section \ref{sec:general-val} we argue that the ideas in \cite{feldman2013combinatorial,feldman2015combinatorial} allow us to compute static prices that achieve 1/2 of the optimal social welfare, for any order of arrival, and any valuation.

-In section \ref{sec:staticunique} we show how to compute static item prices that achieve optimal social welfare for sequentially arriving buyers if the valuation class is gross substitutes and the optimal allocation is unique.

-In section \ref{sec:superadditive} we show how to compute static bundle prices that achieve optimal social welfare for sequentially arriving buyers if the valuation class is super additive.

-In section \ref{sec:k_i_demand_vertex-weighted} we show how to compute dynamic bundle prices that achieve optimal social welfare for sequentially arriving buyers if the valuation class is such that bidder $i$ seeks up to $k_i$ items, and the item values depend only on the item.
+In Section \ref{sec:unique} we study markets that admit a unique optimal allocation.
+In Section \ref{sec:staticunique} we show that our main result can be extended to a market with gross substitutes valuations, if the optimal allocation is unique.
+In particular, one can always compute static item prices that lead to optimal welfare.
+These prices are Walrasian prices (but not any Walrasian prices).
+In Section \ref{sec:coverage} we show that extending this result beyond gross substitutes valuations is not always possible, even with dynamic prices.
+In particular, we show an example of a market with coverage valuations (a subset of submodular valuations) that admits a unique optimal allocation, as well as a Walrasian equilibrium, but where no dynamic prices can lead to optimal welfare.

+In Section \ref{sec:bundle-prices} we study the power of bundle prices.
+In Section \ref{sec:general-val} we show that if one allows to assign prices to bundles (as opposed to items), then a half of the optimal social welfare can always be achieved (i.e. for arbitrary monotone valuations), even with static prices.
+The construction of prices uses ideas from \cite{feldman2013combinatorial,feldman2015combinatorial}.
+In Sections \ref{sec:superadditive} and \ref{sec:k_i_demand_vertex-weighted} we present two classes of valuations for which static bundle prices can lead to optimal social welfare.
+These are super-additive valuations and some variant of unit-demand valuations.